labinskin/bikesharing/README.md

 ![](https://github.com/labinskin/bikesharing/blob/main/Resources/Check%20Times%20for%20Users.png)

 The highest number of trips, 146, 752, lasted only five minutes.
-This indicates that a majority of our users use the biks for quick trips around town.
+This indicates that a majority of our users use the bikes for quick trips around town.

 ![](https://github.com/labinskin/bikesharing/blob/main/Resources/Checkout%20Times%20by%20Gender.png)